Z Wave vs Zigbee - Zigbee winner

 zigbee smart home protocol

-For the Z Wave vs Zigbee speed competition, Zigbee wins with a speed 150 Kbps faster than Z Wave.
+For the Z Wave vs Zigbee speed competition, Zigbee wins with a speed of 150 Kbps faster than Z Wave.

 Number of supported devices

-This one is pretty self explanatory so I’ll keep it short.
+This one is pretty self-explanatory so I’ll keep it short.

 Z Wave can support up to 232 devices and Zigbee can support 65,000+ devices.

-For your every day home owner both protocols will work just fine.
+For your everyday homeowner, both protocols will work just fine.
 If you need more than 232 smart devices in your home, I want a tour!
 You’re living in a mansion.

 For the rest of us, Z Wave and/or Zigbee should suffice.